‘We love you, Alex’: Trebek gets emotional over ‘Jeopardy!’ contestant’s unexpected answer - The Boston Globe

 The end of ‘‘Jeopardy!’’ got unexpectedly emotional on Monday night.

-Host Alex Trebek, who recently revealed that he has resumed chemotherapy for Stage 4 pancreatic cancer, turned to contestant Dhruv Gaur for the final ‘‘Jeopardy!’’ answer.
+Host Alex Trebek, who recently revealed that he has resumed chemotherapy for Stage 4 pancreatic cancer, turned to Brown University student Dhruv Gaur for the final ‘‘Jeopardy!’’ answer.
 The category was ‘‘Famous Phrases’’ and the clue was, ‘‘In the title of a groundbreaking 1890 exposé of poverty in New York City slums, these three words follow ‘How the.’ ‘‘

 Gaur revealed his response, which included a drawing of a heart: ‘‘What is: we love you, Alex!’’